 signaling errors

-As noted in §3.1.1.2, SDLS Extended Procedures PDU exchanges do not contain any built-in mechanism for assuring reliable delivery.
+As noted in §2.3.3.1, SDLS Extended Procedures PDU exchanges do not contain any built-in mechanism for assuring reliable delivery.
 EP PDUs provide a limited set of directives and replies.
-The Extended Procedures do not, however, define the mechanism for acknowledging that EP PDU exchanges are received and executed.
-This is expected to be communicated using spacecraft telemetry.
+The Extended Procedures do not define the mechanism for acknowledging that EP PDUs are received.
+Reception acknowledgements are expected to be communicated using spacecraft telemetry.

 Execution errors